0ctobyte/procyon/README.md

 #### Cache Fills

 When a full cache-line is received from the BIU, the Miss Handling Queue will signal the LSU pipeline to perform the Cache Fill.
 This goes through the same LSU pipeline flow as described above.
 Cache Fills take priority over any other LSU pipeline operation.

+### VQ: Victim Queue

+The Victim Queue holds victimized cache-lines due to cache fill operations.
+The Victim Queue allows lookups and bypasses valid data for load operations only.

+#### VQ Lookup

+After the `DT` stage, the Victim Queue is queried for data for the load operation.
+If it is available, the data will be sent to the LSU with a `hit` signal in the next cycle.

+#### VQ Allocate

+After a cache fill operation writes into the Data Cache, the victimized cache-line will be allocated into the Victim Queue in the LSU `EX` stage.
+The victim cache-line is available for lookups by load operations.
+Since writes may update the victimized cache-line by enqueuing into the MHQ, the Victim Queue may hold stale data that can be used by subsequent loads.
+This scenario is handled by the store operation marking all younger loads as mis-speculated causing those loads to flush the core and restart from the mis-speculated load.
+In the case that the VQ is full, the MHQ will not issue any cache fill operations even if it can until the VQ is no longer full.
+The VQ gets priority over the MHQ and IFQ by the CCU arbiter.